 - Access to oral re-hydration using Oral Rehydration Solution (ORS) or alternatives such as sugar salt solution where they are promoted by the MoH and are known by communities.

 - Chlorination of all drinking water (at appropriate stages along the water chain which may include chlorination at source, along the way or at the point of use).
+For more information read our guide to chlorination.

 - Distribution of NFIs such as soap, water containers and the means to carry out disinfection of household water if necessary.